-And the universal truth is that where there’s demand, there will be supply.
-People crave more reading on the go; therefore, the market for reading apps is flourishing.
-Let’s talk about what this market has to offer and how to build an ebook app of your own.
+Young people are busy and they crave more reading on the go; therefore, the market for reading apps is flourishing.
+Let’s talk about what this market has to offer and how to build an ebook reader app.
 In the end, we’ll calculate a rough estimate of the cost to make an eReader app like Kindle.

 - Actual ebook reading apps